ocristian/java-box/lambdas-and-streams/README.md

 ##### Optional Class
 > helping to eliminate the NullPointerException

-- terminal operatins like min() and max() may not return a direct result
+- terminal operations like min() and max() may not return a direct result
 	+ suppose the input stream is empty?
 - Optional<T>
 	+ container for another object reference (null or real object)